wxrdnx/TSJCTF-2022-Challenges/reverse/rabbit_and_the_moon/writeup.md

 }
 ```

-Well, this function is quite amusing because it grabs two parameters `param_1` and `param_2` and do a bunch of encoding-like operations.
+This function is quite amusing because it grabs two parameters (`param_1` & `param_2) and do a bunch of decoding-like operations.
 So we can rename this function to `decode` for the sake of clearity.

 Back to `real_main`.
 We may notice that `param1` is basically `DAT_0024d258`, which refers to some structures in the `.bss` section. `param2` is `(long)*(int *)(&DAT_001e96d0 + (long)i * 4)`.
 Due to `(int *)`, you may guess that `DAT_001e96d0` is an array of integer.
 Moreover, `local_4` is a local variable in a for loop, so let's rename it to `i` for convention.